norbutlepcha25/CSF302/docs/unit4.md

 ### 4.1.1 Principles and structure of divide and conquer algorithms

-Definition:
-Divide and Conquer is a problem-solving strategy that breaks a problem into smaller subproblems, solves them independently, and then combines their solutions to form the final answer.
+> Divide and Conquer is a problem-solving strategy that **breaks a problem into smaller subproblems**, solves them independently, and then combines their solutions to form the final answer.

-General Steps:
+**General Steps:**

-Divide – Break the main problem into smaller subproblems of the same type.
+- Divide – Break the main problem into smaller subproblems of the same type.

-Conquer – Solve the subproblems recursively.
+- Conquer – Solve the subproblems recursively.
 If the subproblem is small enough, solve it directly (base case).

-Combine – Merge the solutions of the subproblems into a solution for the original problem.
+- Combine – Merge the solutions of the subproblems into a solution for the original problem.

 ```mermaid
 flowchart TD